If you have any questions as you get started - feel free to email welcome@meticuloushome.com and we’ll get back to you as quickly as possible.

-When removing the machine from the packaging, we recommend lifting it by the Heated Chamber (D).
 It is solidly connected to the body of the machine and will be balanced.
-We recommend keeping the plastic protective film for transporting the machine in the future as placing the machine directly into the foam could make small scratches along the surface coating.
+Keep the plastic protective film for transporting the machine in the future and prevent inadvertent scratches to the surface finish.

 The Machine